andyfoston/andyfoston.github.io/content/about.md

 author = "Andy"
 +++

-My name is Andy and I'm a software developer and Kubernetes adminstrator.
+My name is Andy and I'm a software developer and SRE.

-My main programming language is Python, but I'm also interested in Golang and Rust as well.
+My main programming language is Python, but I also work with Go and I'm interested/played with Rust as well.

-I live in Bracknell, UK with my wife, Amy, and our 3 kids Kian, Orla and Quinn.
+I live in Bracknell, UK with my wife, Amy, and our 4 kids: Kian, Orla, Quinn and Lyra

-{{< image src="/img/family.jpg" alt="Hello Friend" position="center" style="border-radius: 8px; border: 20px solid var(--accent); padding: 20px" >}}
+{{< image src="/img/family.jpg" alt="Family photo with my wife and 4 kids" position="center" style="border-radius: 8px; border: 20px solid var(--accent); padding: 20px" >}}